Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/anim8.md

 ```

 - `hndl` - Handle returned from `Anim8_New`
 - `target` - Target value of this command.
-When the object's value has reached this value, the command is considered completed and deleted
+When the object's value has reached this value, the command is considered completed and another one in the queue will start
-- `span` - How many milliseconds should the command last?
+- `span` - Action duration in milliseconds
 - `interpol` - What form of movement to use?
 (See [constants](various/userconstants.md#anim8) for this)

 ### Anim8_CallOnRemove